seba23571/react-capitulo-9V1/README.md

 Open  [https://quickstart-1549357259687.firebaseapp.com/](https://quickstart-1549357259687.firebaseapp.com/) to view it in the browser.

-backend developed in spring boot .. hostin in heroku
+backend developed in spring boot .. hostig in heroku